 - 1 cup seedless raspberry jam

-Preheat oven to 350°F. Spray two 9" round cake pans with nonstick baking spray containing flour; set aside.
+- Preheat oven to 350 F. Spray two 9" round cake pans with the nonstick baking spray containing flour; set aside.

-In a large bowl, using same beaters, beat together sugar, vanilla and eggs for 5 minutes at highest speed, until light and fluffy.
+- In a large bowl, using same beaters, beat together sugar, vanilla, and eggs for 5 minutes at the highest speed, until light and fluffy.

-Pour the batter evenly into the prepared pans.
-Bake for 25-30 minutes or until top springs back when touched, and cake layers begin to pull away from edges of pan.
+- Pour the batter evenly into the prepared pans.
+Bake for 25 to 30 minutes or until top springs back when touched, and cake layers begin to pull away from edges of the pan.
 Cool the cake in the pans for 15 minutes, then remove layers from pans, and cool completely.

 Or, you can make a two-layer white cake using any white cake mix.
 Let the layers cool completely, then slice the layers in half and layer as directed, or simply fill and frost the two layers.

 |Total Fat||16 g|